dominic097/blog/reflections.md

 #### Reflect.getOwnPropertyDescriptor `( target, propertyKey )`

 This, once again, pretty much replaces `Object.getOwnPropertyDescriptor,` getting the descriptor metadata of a property if it exists on the object, undefined otherwise.
-An Example
+An Example,

 ```js
 Reflect.getOwnPropertyDescriptor(obj, "x");